osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

     ssh <your_osg_connect_username>@<your_osg_login_node>

-It will ask for the passphrase for your ssh key (if you set one) and then you should be logged in.
+It will ask for the passphrase for your ssh key (if you set one), then for a "Verification code" which you should get by going to the TOTP client you used to set up two factor authentication above.
+After entering the six digit code, you should be logged in.

+Note that when you are typing your passphrase and verification code, your typing will NOT appear on the terminal, but the information is being entered!

 ### For older versions of Windows